Judge blocks release of blueprints for 3D-printed guns

 Associated Press

-SEATTLE (AP) - A federal judge in Seattle issued a temporary restraining order Tuesday to stop the release of blueprints to make untraceable and undetectable 3D-printed plastic guns, saying they could end up in the wrong hands.
+SEATTLE (AP) - A federal judge on Tuesday stopped the release of blueprints to make untraceable and undetectable 3D-printed plastic guns as President Donald Trump questioned whether his administration should have agreed to allow the plans to be posted online.

-The company behind the plans, Austin, Texas-based Defense Distributed, had reached a settlement with the federal government in June that allows it to make the plans for the guns available for download on Wednesday.
+The company behind the plans, Austin, Texas-based Defense Distributed, had reached a settlement with the federal government in June allowing it to make the plans for the guns available for download on Wednesday.

-The restraining order from U.S. District Judge Robert Lasnik puts that plan on hold for now.
+Washington state Attorney General Bob Ferguson called the ruling "a complete, total victory."

+"We were asking for a nationwide temporary restraining order putting a halt to this outrageous decision by the federal government to allow these 3D downloadable guns to be available around our country and around the world.
+He granted that relief," Ferguson said at a news conference after the hearing.
+"That is significant."

-Eight Democratic attorneys general had filed a lawsuit Monday seeking to block the federal government's settlement with Defense Distributed.
+Eight Democratic attorneys general had filed a lawsuit Monday seeking to block the settlement.
 They also sought the restraining order, arguing the 3D guns would be a safety risk.

-Congressional Democrats have urged President Donald Trump to reverse the decision to let Defense Distributed publish the plans.
+Congressional Democrats have urged President Donald Trump to reverse the decision to publish the plans.
 Trump said Tuesday that he's "looking into" the idea, saying making 3D plastic guns available to the public "doesn't seem to make much sense!"

 Trump tweeted that he has already spoken with the National Rifle Association about the downloadable directions a Texas company wants to provide for people to make 3D-printed guns.
 The guns are made of a hard plastic and are simple to assemble, easy to conceal and difficult to trace.

+But Rupert said a restraining order would keep the plans away from people who have learned about the technology and want to use it to get around gun laws.

+Hours before the restraining order was issued, Democrats sounded the alarm, warning about "ghost guns" that can avoid detection and pose a deadly hazard.

-At a news conference Tuesday, Democratic senators said Trump has the power to stop the company from making the plans available online.
-The company's website says downloads have been posted on the site since Friday.
-A lawyer for the company said he doesn't know how many blueprints have been downloaded since then.
+The company's website had said downloads would begin Wednesday, but blueprints for at least one gun - a plastic pistol called the Liberator - have been posted on the site since Friday.
+A lawyer for the company said he didn't know how many blueprints had been downloaded since then.

-Massachusetts Sen. Edward Markey said Trump frequently boasts that he alone can fix problems afflicting the country.

-"Well, fix this deadly mistake that once again your administration has made," Markey said in a remark directed at the president.
-If he fails to act, "Donald Trump will be totally responsible for every downloadable, plastic AR-15 (gun) that will be roaming the streets of our country."
+Outrage over the administration decision is putting gun control back into the election-year political debate, but with a high-tech twist.

+The president seemed to express surprise.
+He said on Twitter he was looking into the idea of a company providing plans to the public for printing guns, and he said it "doesn't seem to make much sense!"

+Trump spokesman Hogan Gidley made much the same point, saying the administration supports the law against wholly plastic guns, including those made with a 3D printer.

+But Democrats called the law weak and said gun users can get around it by using weapons with a removable metal block that the gun doesn't need in order to function.

-Markey, Blumenthal and other Democrats filed legislation that would prohibit the publication of a digital file online that allows a 3D printer to manufacture a firearm.
-Democrats have filed a separate bill to require that all guns have at least one significant component made of metal.
+Democrats filed legislation that would prohibit the publication of a digital file online that allows a 3D printer to manufacture a firearm.
+Democrats also filed a separate bill to require that all guns have at least one non-removable component made of metal so they can be discovered by metal detectors.

 People can use the blueprints to manufacture plastic guns using a 3D printer.
-But industry experts have expressed doubts that criminals would go to the trouble, since the printers needed to make the guns are very expensive, the guns themselves tend to disintegrate quickly and traditional firearms are easy to come by.
+But industry experts have expressed doubts that criminals would go to the trouble, since the printers needed to make the guns can cost thousands of dollars, the guns themselves tend to disintegrate quickly and traditional firearms are easy to come by.

-Unlike traditional firearms that can fire thousands of rounds in a lifetime, the 3D-printed guns normally last only a few rounds before they fall apart, experts say.

-Cody Wilson, the founder of Defense Distributed, first published downloadable designs for a 3D-printed firearm in 2013.
-The plans were downloaded about 100,000 times until the State Department ordered him to cease, contending the effort violated federal export laws since some of the blueprints were downloaded by people outside the United States.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.